MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to derive a protein-specific measurement from a its sites.
-The
+The function used to combine separate sites into protein-specific measurements.
-default setting is `"maxabs"`, corresponding to the largest absolute value.
+The default setting is `"maxabs"`, corresponding to the largest absolute value.
 Available settings are `"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`,
 `"minabs"`, `"sum"` and `"sumabs"` as well as `"increase"` and `"decrease"`,
 referring to the proportion of a proteins' sites exhibiting either, and `null`,